pioneers/PieCentral/README.md

 From the 'runtime' directory, run:

 1. Install memcached
-1. Use pip to install flask, libevent, flask-socketio, and python-memcached
+1. Use pip to install flask, eventlet, flask-socketio, and python-memcached
 1. `python runtime.py`
 1. `memcached -p 12357` (from another terminal window)